reshinto/reshinto.github.io/docs/Technologies/projectManagementTools/apacheMaven/readme.md

 - list of packaging tools plugins
   - JAR plugin
-    - creates JAR or Jave Archive files
+    - creates JAR or Java Archive files
   - others
     - ear, ejb, rar, war, app-client/acr, shade, source, jlink, jmod
 - example of using a plugin and goal in the terminal